 Redeem Your Credit Card Rewards

 I rarely travel these days without cashing in on my credit card rewards.
 Most issuers will give you enough miles to earn at least one free flight just for signing up for their credit card, and these free flights are perfect for use around the holidays.
 Two of my favorite credit cards for domestic travel are the Chase Sapphire Preferred and British Airways credit card.

 The Chase Sapphire Preferred card awards 2 points for every dollar you spend on travel and dining.
 All other purchases earn one point per dollar.
 You can then transfer your your points to one of a couple handful of transfer partners; my two favorites are Southwest Airlines, British Airways, and Hyatt.

 With Southwest you can redeem the points on any "Wanna Get Away" fare.
 Booking in advance, you can fly for as low as $35 on some routes, though it's likely too late this holiday season to find good availability.

 If you will be traveling a shorter distance for the holidays, the British Airways Visa Signature card is a good idea.
-Right now, you can earn 50,000 bonus Avios after spending $3,000 on purchases within the first 3 months of opening the account and an additional 25,000 bonus Avios after spending $10,000 within the first year.
+Right now, you can earn up to 100,000 bonus Avios.
 British Airways offers short haul (1,151 miles or less) flights on Oneworld alliance member American Airlines for just 7,500 miles.